MarijaGabarasvili/Robot_EVE-Ruphus-project-Emb_AI/README.md

 4) Add sensor for object detection and to measure how far the object is✅
 5) Search for can and drive towards it✅
 6) Grabing can✅
-7) Getting back on line
+7) Getting back on line✅
 8) Ramp climbing

 ## Problems which we found: